ParacelFramework/Parpacks/readme.md

 These can be invoked dynamically during a chat.
 Some interact with each other in complex ways.
 They are not just tools — they’re *roles*.

+🌀🧘‍♂️ Taoman's Note:
+“Don’t overthink it.
+Just load the file and let the recursion begin.”
 ---

 ## 🧪 Usage Instructions